 Cookies are small text files that are placed on your device or accessed from your device when you visit our website.
 Cookies may be set by us, by your browser and / or by a third party whose cookies we deploy on our website.

-The cookies most internet users are aware of are typically browser cookies.
-However, there are other types of cookies, and other tracking technologies similar to cookies, that we use on our website which include technologies such as local storage objects (LSOs), flash cookies, tags, web forms, web beacons, pixels, software development kits (SDKs) ‘like’ buttons and social sharing tools.
+You might be familiar with browser cookies, but there are other types of tracking technologies used on our website.
+These include local storage objects (LSOs), flash cookies, tags, web forms, web beacons, pixels, software development kits (SDKs) ‘like’ buttons and social sharing tools.

 What types of cookies do we use?

 To achieve this, we use four different categories of cookies.
 The tables below explain these categories and related cookies under the following headings;

 What types of personal data do we receive through cookies?